 For an introductory presentation please click here

 The FBAC workshop empowers children to reconnect with a targeted parent by addressing the effects of parental alienation and child psychological maltreatment leading to unwarranted parental rejection.
 This is facilitated using indirect, experiential learning approaches rather than upon therapy or focusing upon parental alienation itself.

-Parents learn how to sensitively manage their children’s behavior, and the family learns tools to effectively communicate and manage conflicts.
+Parents learn how to sensitively manage their children’s behaviour, and the family learns tools to effectively communicate and manage conflicts.

 An aftercare protocol (ACP), implemented by a court-appointed practitioner works with the favoured parent to reorient them into a parallel parenting model.
-Within a court-reportable process it supports and encourages the formerly favoured parent to reform their relationship with their children on different terms.
+Within a court-reportable process, the ACP supports and encourages the formerly favoured parent to reform their relationship with their children on different terms.
 The ACP is a reportable process ordered at the same time as the FBAC workshop and runs separately.

 Efficacy studies (Warshak RA. , 2010, 2014, 2018), show long-term success in restoring relationships between an alienated child and a formerly rejected parent.
 More recently: